smartdevicelink/sdl_requirements/detailed_docs/rc_enabling_disabling.md

 4. SDL sends OnHMIStatus (NONE) to all applications with REMOTE_CONTROL appHMIType
 5. SDL keeps all applications with REMOTE_CONTROL appHMIType registered
 6. SDL unsubscribes all applications from RC_modules on HMI
+7. SDL releases all allocated RC_modules
-7. HMILevel cannot be changed to other than NONE until RC functionality is enabled
+8. HMILevel cannot be changed to other than NONE until RC functionality is enabled
-8. All RC-requests from applications with REMOTE_CONTROL appHMIType are not processed
+9. All RC-requests from applications with REMOTE_CONTROL appHMIType are not processed

 ## Use Case 2: Enabling RC-functionality